department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 ### Make the user experience consistent

-The user experience of your service must be consistent with other services on the Veteran Tools Platform.
-Using the existing Veteran Tools Platform interaction design patterns, visual style, and editorial style means
+The user experience of your service must be consistent with other services on the Veteran-facing Services Platform.
+Using the existing Veteran-facing Services Platform interaction design patterns, visual style, and editorial style means

 * You can save time by reusing existing patterns and code (which have been refined over time based on user research and data)
-* Your users will be more confident they can use your service because of its similarity to the other Veteran Tools Platform tools they already use
+* Your users will be more confident they can use your service because of its similarity to the other Veteran-facing Services Platform tools they already use

 #### How to meet this standard

 At a minimum,

-* Reuse components from the Veteran Tools Platform <a title="Go to Design Patterns" href="https://department-of-veterans-affairs.github.io/design-system/index.html" target="_blank">Design Patterns</a>
+* Reuse components from the Veteran-facing Services Platform <a title="Go to Design Patterns" href="https://department-of-veterans-affairs.github.io/design-system/index.html" target="_blank">Design Patterns</a>
-* Follow the Veteran Tools Platform [Content guide]({{site.baseurl}}/resources/content) for writing copy for your service
+* Follow the Veteran-facing Services Platform [Content guide]({{site.baseurl}}/resources/content) for writing copy for your service
 * Make sure your service is responsive and works on mobile devices

 <!--
 * Work with your [DSVA contact](service-design/discovery/linkto) to
-  * Include your service in the Veteran Tools Platform navigation structure
+  * Include your service in the Veteran-facing Services Platform navigation structure
   * Name your URLs appropriately (for best SEO and readability)
   * Set up Google Analytics for your service
 -->